 Passport Thursdays Outdoor International Dance, Music and Film Series

 The Queens Museum’s summertime staple, Passport Thursdays: International Dance, Music, and Film Series, returns for another exciting season featuring some of the many international locales that fuel Queens’ cultural and artistic vitality.
-This year’s adventure includes stops in the Philippines, Ecuador, West Africa, and North Africa.
+This year’s adventure includes stops in Ecuador, Ethiopia, India, and Taiwan.
 So leave your baggage at home and bring a picnic blanket out to Flushing Meadows Corona Park for an evening in the shadow of the majestic Unisphere.
-There will be free workshops for families before the films start and we won’t let a little rain spoil the fun, we’ll just move the whole event indoors.
-Prior to each screening we will be premiering unique “teasers” for State of Emergency (2017), a collective video installation project conceived in response to the current political climate and composed of poetically-juxtaposed clips by more than 60 artists and filmmakers (Curators: Nina Felshin and Lenore Malen; Projection Designer: Ruppert Bohle).
+There will be free artmaking workshops for families before the films start, our cafe will remain open until 8pm, and we won’t let a little rain spoil the fun, we’ll just move the whole event indoors.

-Passport Thursdays are made possible by Delta Air Lines—the Queens Museum’s official airline—and Astoria Bank.
-Additional support is provided by the New York City Department of Cultural Affairs and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+Passport Thursdays is generously made possible by lead sponsor TD Bank, in addition to the Queens Museum’s official airline, Delta Air Lines, and Astoria Bank.
+We are also grateful for the support provided by the New York City Department of Cultural Affairs and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.